DeepSingh93/Python-DSA/README.md

 - Configure your directory where all the files are saved
 - Configure your import directory
 - Run the file "run_this_file.py"

-# Hackerrank practice Questions

-- Print the Elements of a Linked List : Ref : hackerrank_linkedlist_practice/print-the-elements-of-a-linked-list.py
-- Insert a node at the head of a linked list : Ref : hackerrank_linkedlist_practice/insert-a-node-at-the-head-of-a-linked-list.py
-- Delete a Node : Ref : hackerrank_linkedlist_practice/delete-a-node-from-a-linked-list.py

 # Practice question output